joshcrain/joshcrain.io/index.md

 pageTitle: Josh Crain
 metaDescription: This is Josh Crain’s website.
 ---
 <p class="text--larger"><span class="dropcap">H</span>ello!
 My name is Josh Crain.
 I have experience as a web designer, product designer, and front-end developer.
 Design allows me to make an impact through user advocacy, research, web standards, and code.
 Most recently, my professional interests have focused on how to build a better design system.
-I’m also excited to explore the new possibilities of JAMstack.</p>
+I’m also excited to explore the new possibilities of static publishing.</p>
 <p class="text--larger">I want to spend <em>a lot more time</em> drawing, painting, and in my sketchbook.
 There are also <a href="/about/">other interesting things</a>.</p>

 <hr>